-At the surface, lateral and bottom boundaries, the eddy induced velocity, and thus the advective eddy fluxes of heat and salt, are set to zero.
+At surface, lateral and bottom boundaries, the eddy induced velocity and thus the advective eddy fluxes of heat and salt are set to zero.

-FIG. 8.2 - Vertical profile of the slope used for lateral mixing in the mixed layer: (a) in the real ocean the slope is the iso-neutral slope in the ocean interior, which has to be adjusted at the surface boundary (i.e. it must tend to zero at the surface since there is no mixing across the air-sea interface: wall boundary condition).
-Nevertheless, the profile between the surface zero value and the interior iso-neutral one is unknown, and especially the value at the base of the mixed layer; (b) profile of slope using a linear tapering of the slope near the surface and imposing a maximum slope of 1/100; (c) profile of slope actually used in NEMO: a linear decrease of the slope from zero at the surface to its ocean interior value computed just below the mixed layer.
-Note the huge change in the slope at the base of the mixed layer between (b) and (c).
+FIG. 8.2 - Vertical profile of the slope used for lateral mixing in the mixed layer: (a) in the real ocean the slope is the iso-neutral slope in the ocean interior and their have to adjust to the surface boundary (i.e. tend to zero at the surface as there is no mixing across the air-sea interface: wall boundary condition).
+Nevertheless, the profile between surface zero value and interior iso-neutral one is unknown, and especially the value at the based of the mixed layer; (b) profile of slope using a linear tapering of the slope near the surface and imposing a maximum slope of 1/100; (c) profile of slope actuelly used in NEMO: linear decrease of the slope from zero at the surface to its ocean interior value computed just below the mixed layer.
+Note the huge change in the slope at the based of the mixed layer between (b) and (c).